photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 [Learn more ›](https://link.photoprism.app/bunny-cdn)

+### Cloudflare

+[Cloudflare](https://www.cloudflare.com/) works similar to a [reverse proxy](proxies/traefik.md), allowing you to make a private server publicly accessible via the Internet.
+It is sometimes also referred to as a Web Application Firewall.

+This means that users accessing your instance through their service will only see a single URL, as if they were connecting directly.

+You must therefore not configure an external CDN URL, as this can prevent PhotoPrism from loading.
+Also note that the free version [does not include video streaming](https://www.cloudflare.com/plans/), so there may be problems with video playback if you are not a paying customer.

 [^1]: We receive a $20 credit when you sign up through our link, which helps us fund the project infrastructure.